 Planning for economic development on the local scale can be quite challenging.
 Economic development is the sustained, concerted action of policymakers and communities to create the conditions for economic growth and improved quality of life.
 Economic development involves expanding the capacity of individuals, firms, and communities to maximize the use of their talents and skills to support innovation, lower transaction costs, and responsibly produce and trade valuable goods and services.
-It also involves expanding businesses to create greater economic opportunity for residents and ensuring that these opportunities are accessible.
-Economic development requires effective, collaborative institutions focused on advancing mutual gain for the public and private sectors.
+It also involves expanding businesses to create greater economic development requires effective, collaborative institutions focused on advancing mutual gain for the public and private sectors.
 Economic development is also about communities building on the assets and strengths that make them unique and that complement, rather than compete with, the assets for their neighbors.
 Planning for economic development is important for increasing local business activity, which in turn augments local tax revenues and provides residents with places to work, shop, and obtain services.
 The comprehensive planning process can help to identify the community's needs and to determine the appropriate mix and distribution of economic activities in order to achieve the community's vision.